zulip/zulip/docs/contributing/design-discussions.md

 incorporate a variety of ideas, experiences, and perspectives into the discussion, the better decisions we'll be able to make.

-Please start be reviewing the guide to [how we communicate](how-we-communicate.md) in the Zulip community.
+Please start by reviewing the guide to [how we communicate](how-we-communicate.md) in the Zulip community.
 Also, when sharing your ideas: